Game of the Century (college football)

-Why the title "The Game of the Century" covers multiple games
+Reuse of title

-The phrase "Game of the Century" is usually placed in quotation marks to indicate the irony or emphasize the incorrectness of the term as it applies to college football games.
+The phrase "Game of the Century" is sometimes placed in quotation marks to indicate the irony or emphasize the incorrectness of the term as it applies to college football games.

 What makes the phrase subjective is that sportswriters and fans list the games that they remember or attended.
 Games that were played before radio and television broadcasts are only preserved in print.
 Working sportswriters have a history that goes back at most to the middle of the 20th century.
 Television and the Internet have made broadcasts of more recent games available to all.
 Unlike the "Game of the Century" in college basketball, or the 1958 NFL Championship Game, which is commonly called "The Greatest Game Ever Played", no specific college football game has changed the sport as dramatically.
 On a list of historically significant college football games, the games listed below have stood out.

-What makes a game "The Game of the Century"
+Criteria

 The primary criterion for being a "Game of the Century" is for the game to be billed as such by the football press.

 No. 1 vs No. 2

-Some of the games were a No. 1 vs No. 2 in the AP Poll, and then later to the BCS rankings and now CFB playoff rankings, which happened only 31 times in the 20th century.
+Some of the games were a No. 1 vs No. 2 in the AP Poll, and then later to the BCS rankings and now College Football Playoff rankings, which happened only 31 times in the 20th century.
 Quite often a winning streak is on the line and the winner goes on to win the national championship.
 The prospect of two juggernaut teams on a roll, or "the irresistible force meets the immovable object", creates a high-interest spectacle.

 Not all No. 1 vs. No. 2 matchups are a "Game of the Century", as seen in a numerous 20th-century games listed below.

 While the Bowl Championship Series was created to produce a matchup of the top two teams in the nation at the end of the year, a BCS championship game does not automatically constitute a "Game of the Century".
 Otherwise, every year's championship game would be such.

 Unexpected outcome

 The "Game of the Century" is not always a decisive win.
-The lure of sport is that the outcome is in doubt until the game is played.
-A dramatic finish makes the game memorable.
+Occasionally, the title is applied to games where the outcome is in doubt until the game is played.

 Some matchups are "Game of the Century" before being played because of what's on the line.
 Some become "Game of the Century" because people can't believe what they saw.